tess-jl/aws-developer-course/notes/12_AWS_Integration_Messaging.md

 **shard-splitting** = adding more shards --> therefore can re-scale the KCL apps and scale up the number of KCLs to match the number of shards

+In KCL, you can have a maximum of EC2 instances running in parallel equal to the number of shards in your Kinesis Stream.

 ### Kinesis Security, Analytics, Firehose
 Security
 -need IAM for access/auth